stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 We'll get to the examples section next, which will show the "default terrible" stack traces, and then progressively fix them up.

-The key fix that we'll use is realizing when we "our code" is active again (i.e. we've hit a `.catch` callback, in the step 4 above), and appending "our stack" to the existing error object.
+The key fix we'll use is realizing when we "our code" is active again (i.e. we've hit a `.catch` callback, in the step 4 above), and appending "our stack" to the existing `Error` stack.

 ```ts
 // err is the Error created by the database driver, without any of "our code" in its stack